Navigation Systems Logo

 NS-AN01 - ATON PROGRAM HAND OUT –ADOBE – Use this 2-page handout to promote your Federal Short Range Aid to Navigation program with your members.

-NS-AN02 - FEDERAL SHORT RANGE AID TO NAVIGATION STUDY GUIDE – Adobe – This 45-page guide is full of illustrations and photos of the various Aids to Navigation that are found on a Nautical Chart.
+NS-AN02 - FEDERAL SHORT RANGE AID TO NAVIGATION STUDY GUIDE – Adobe – This 56-page guide is full of illustrations and photos of the various Aids to Navigation that are found on a Nautical Chart.
 The IALA-B Aids to Navigations are depicted along with non-lateral and special aids.
 Guidelines for taking and reporting fixes and depths are explained in detail as well as the reporting of NS Activity to AUXDATA.
 Use this guide as a self-training tool and for introducing new members to the Aid to Navigation Team.

 NS-AN06 - ATON DISCREPANCY REVIEW PRESENTATION – PowerPoint – shows every possible discrepancy you may find on an aid to navigation.
 It is designed for annual reviews of the ATON Program.
 Include it as part of all your ATON workshops.

 NS-AN07 - ALL ABOUT BUOYS – PowerPoint – is an advanced 56-slide presentation that builds upon the “NS-AN05 - Basic ATON Training Presentation” above.
 Use this tool to fill in some more details about Aids to Navigation that will assist the member to become more conversant with Coast Guard terminology.
-Normally this presentation is used as a self-training tool.
-A PowerPoint version is available on this site temporarily until the Navigation Systems Division web site is updated.

 NS-AN08 - EVERYTHING YOU NEED TO KNOW ABOUT BEACONS PRESENTATION – PowerPoint – Use this 87-slide presentation to expand your knowledge of beacons.
-Normally, this presentation is used as a self-learning tool.
-A PowerPoint version is available on this site temporarily until the Navigation Systems Division web site is updated.

 NS-AN09 – MORE ON BEACONS AND DAYMARKS PRESENTATION (02/17/09) – PowerPoint – Use this 87-slide presentation to further expand your knowledge of beacons.
-Normally, this presentation is used as a self-learning tool.
-A PowerPoint version is available on this site temporarily until the Navigation Systems Division web site is updated.

 BEST PRACTICES:

-Short Range ATON Manual - CG Manual
+Aids to Navigation Manual - Administration - CG Manual

 What to report about a beacon or Daymark (1/01/08) – Make a copy of this page and keep it aboard your OPFAC as reference.
-This is a great handout for Operationally active members – Word – 1 page.
+This is a great handout for operationally active members – Word – 1 page.

 Questions or problems regarding this web site should be directed to Webmaster

-Last modified: 6/13/2009
+Last modified: 4/13/2024

 NOTICE - DISCLAIMER

-Links to non-Coast Guard entities are not under the control of the United States Coast Guard or the United States Coast Guard Auxiliary, and are provided for the convenience of our customers.
 They do not, in any way, constitute an endorsement of the linked pages or any commercial or private issues or products presented there.
 We cannot make any warranty or representation concerning the content of these sites, or secondary sites from the pages to which they link.

 PRIVACY POLICY STATEMENT

-The D1NR ATON Web Site does not collect information from or about users of its web site through the use of 'cookies' etc. Email links are provided as a means to contact USCG Auxiliary members for additional information or to make comments.
-The sender's return email address will be used to respond to comments and questions and may be made available to other members of the Auxiliary only for the same purpose.
 The D1NR ATON Web Site contains links to other external web sites.
 If you decide to utilize any of the external links, you will be directed to a site which is not covered by our privacy policy.
 We recommend that you read the privacy statements of these sites since their policies may differ from ours.